Search for a target and usages within a project

 If you need, specify the additional options.

 PhpStorm lists the search strings and the files that contain them.
+If the search string is found several times on the same line of code, PhpStorm merges the results in one line.

 To do a multi-line search, click the icon to enter a new line, and press Ctrl+Alt+Down/Ctrl+Alt+Up to browse through occurrences.